Open-Turing-Project/TuringDocs/markdown/paramdeclaration.md

 ## Example
 Find the zero of function f.
-This example illustrates form (b), which is a parameter that is a function.
+This example illustrates form - , which is a parameter that is a function.
 See also _subprogramHeader_.

         function findZero ( function f ( x : real) : real,
                         left, right, accuracy : real ) : real